 Use a Council service if your item cannot be donated, upcycled or repaired

-If your items are not in good enough condition to be donated you can use the Council’s free bulky waste service.
+If your items are not in good enough condition to be donated you can use the Council’s bulky waste service.

 You can find a textile recycling bank on our recycling banks page.